Nine Factors That Determine How Much to Expect From a Car Accident Settlement

 Hiring a car accident lawyer also means that you know how much your injury claim is worth.
 The insurance company is not going to tell you how much your claim is worth.
 It wants to pay as little as possible for your claim.

-Before you agree to accept a car accident settlement, talk to a lawyer to make sure you are not being cheated out of money that you deserve.
+Before you agree to accept a car accident settlement, talk to a lawyer to make sure you are not being cheated out of the money that you deserve.